 Race Across The World – iPlayer

 If there is one show on this list that you have to watch it’s this.
-Season 2 of Race Across The World started on BBC2 last Sunday and 2 episodes are available to stream on iPlayer now.
+Season 2 of Race Across The World recently concluded on BBC but all episodes are available to stream on iPlayer now.

 The concept is that teams have to race across the world (down the length of Latin America from Mexico City to Ushuaia this season) without taking flights, using phones/the internet and with a cash budget equivalent to one-way airfare.